TommonPavou/Persistent-Effects/README.md

   - Configurable with the given config file.

-  - Fully compatible with most modded effects.
+  - Fully compatible with all modded effects.

 Whether you're running a small private server or a large multiplayer world, Persistent Effects helps streamline gameplay while maintaining balance and fairness.